 Introduction: A high-stakes gamble on national security

-In early 2020, as the United States was grappling with the onset of a global pandemic and preparing for a contentious presidential election, the Trump administration proposed a move that sent shockwaves through the cybersecurity community.
-Its Fiscal Year 2021 budget request sought to slash funding for the Cybersecurity and Infrastructure Security Agency (CISA) by a staggering $707 million, a nearly one-third reduction for the nation’s lead agency on cyber defense.
+The Trump administration proposed a move that sent shockwaves through the cybersecurity community.
+Its Fiscal Year 2027 budget proposal sought to slash funding for the Cybersecurity and Infrastructure Security Agency (CISA) by a staggering $707 million, a significant reduction for the nation’s lead agency on cyber defense.

 The stated goal was to refocus CISA on its “core mission.”
 But to lawmakers, former officials, and security practitioners, the proposal was seen as a dangerous and inexplicable retreat from the front lines of an escalating digital conflict.
-This analysis unpacks the proposed cuts, the fierce backlash they provoked, and what the episode reveals about the national consensus on cybersecurity’s importance.
+This analysis unpacks the proposed cuts and what the episode reveals about the national consensus on cybersecurity’s importance.

 Background: The nation’s risk advisor